raykallen/aiq-research-assistant/deploy/workbench/README.md

 Ensure you meet the prerequisites for this Blueprint ([details](../README.md)).

-You should have the [RAG Blueprint](https://github.com/NVIDIA-AI-Blueprints/rag) up and running already.
+Before you begin, run the  [RAG Blueprint](https://github.com/NVIDIA-AI-Blueprints/rag).
 This deep researcher will wrap around your RAG pipeline.

 1. Open NVIDIA AI Workbench.
 Select a **Location** to work in.